 Applying for an E3 visa is not the same as it was in 2019.
 COVID-19 has had a devastating impact on our lives.
 Importantly for anyone looking to renew an E-3 visa, it has disrupted US Consulate appointments for US visas for Australians.
 Most importantly, past information on which USA Embassy is “best” for visa approvals can no longer be relied upon.

 New and proposed USCIS changes to the E3 visa seem to be happening weekly.
 Therefore, you must understand how these changes effect applying for an E3 visa or other US visas for Australians at US Consulates.

 The Australian Community has been working with experts to keep our members up to date on where new E3 visa appointments are available at which USA Embassy.
-Further, we are highlighting travel strategies for those applying for an E3 visa and renewing existing US visas for Australians.
+Further, we highlight travel strategies for those applying for an E3 visa and renewing existing US visas for Australians.

 If ever there is a time to rely upon experts, now is the time.
 As the below videos will explain, what may have been a simple process pre COVID-19, is now complex, and a wrong move could have irreparable consequences.